 Sometimes called the Product/Market Expansion Grid, the Ansoff Matrix shows four strategies you can use to grow: Market Development, Market Penetration, Product Development and Diversification.
 The idea is that each time you move into a new quadrant, horizontally or vertically, the risk increases.

 Diversification is in the matrix’s upper right quadrant and is the riskiest of the four options.
 Why?
-Since it involves a business developing a new product and targeting new, unfamiliar markets, it requires a combination of strategies, meaning it’s riskier.
+It’s because it involves a business developing a new product and targeting new, unfamiliar markets, and it requires a combination of strategies, meaning it’s riskier.
 In adopting a diversification strategy, a business must have a clear idea about what it expects to gain from the strategy, and must carry out an honest assessment of the risks.
 However, by achieving the right balance between risk and reward, this kind of strategy can be highly successful.

-Gazprom Energy is a leading and award-winning business energy supplier, helping thousands of small businesses manage their gas and electricity contracts.
+This model helps businesses reach the necessary decisions, while its use of market share is an adequate measure of a product’s ability to generate money.
+However, it is only a picture of a business’ current position and as such has little predictive value.Of course, like all diversification projects, risk and reward is a difficult balancing act to achieve – but can be central to true success.Gazprom Energy is a leading and award-winning business energy supplier, helping thousands of small businesses manage their gas and electricity contracts.
 To find out more about what we can offer your business, visit the homepage or call us today on 0161 837 3395.

 The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of Gazprom Energy.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 Gazprom Energy accepts no liability for any errors, omissions or representations.